jupyter-book/mystmd/docs/background.md

 The packages in the `mystjs` ecosystem also help power web-native extensions, such as [JupyterLab-myst], which renders MyST markup directly in JupyterLab.

-`mystjs` can render [JupyterBook] content, however, it can not work with custom extensions or themes developed for Sphinx.
+`mystjs` can render [JupyterBook] content, however, it cannot work with custom extensions or themes developed for Sphinx.
 As `mystjs` continues to improve, we will ensure smooth paths for content authors to choose between these different rendering engines.

 ## Can I use JupyterBook and `mystjs` together?